mkarner07/mkarner07.github.io/_posts/2024/2024-03-14-5-Learnings-from-A-Head-of-Digital-Transformation-Management.md

 ---
-title: "5 Learnings from A Head of Digital Transformation Management"
+title: "5 Valuable Insights in Digital Transformation Management"
 description: "For more than four years now, I've been in responsible for [Digital Transformation Management] at my company.
 In this article I want to share some of my learnings with you."
 date: 2024-03-14
 excerpt_separator: "<!--more-->"